 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.

 The popular Who's Who, listing all your elected officials and how to contact them, has been updated to reflect the results of the November general election and other changes that took place in 2013.
 Download a copy here.
 Hardcopies are available at libraries and the League office.
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).
+Stay tuned for the 2015 update, which will come out after the November election!

 The 2013-4 Voters Key, a publication of the state League, is available as well at libraries, the League offices throughout the state, and online.
 (PDF format, 207 KB).
 The Voters Key is a publication of the League of Women Voters of New Mexico Education Fund, a 503(c) organization.